orbitjs/orbitjs-site/src/v0.9/guide/index.md

 version: 0.9
 ---

-# Orbit.js
+## What is Orbit.js?

 Orbit is a composable framework for orchestrating change processing, tracking, and synchronization across multiple data sources.

 Orbit is written in [Typescript](https://www.typescriptlang.org) and distributed on npm through the [@orbit](https://www.npmjs.com/org/orbit) organization.
-Pre-built distributions are provided in several module formats and ES language levels.

 Orbit is isomorphic - it can be run both in modern browsers as well as in the [Node.js](https://nodejs.org/) runtime.

 ## Goals